-Here you can choose what page is your homepage.
-If you only have one course open for enrollment, consider making that page your homepage to take one step out of your student’s experience.
+Here you choose what page is your homepage.
+If you only have one course open for enrollment, make that page your homepage to take one step out of your student’s experience.
 Or, if none of your courses are open for enrollment yet you can make your blog the homepage in the meantime.

 This section is fairly self-explanatory.
-There are a lot of biz bff’s who go into their course creation adventures together and this section is great for those folk.
-You can add in other authors here, and customize your title.
+There are a lot of biz bff’s who go into their course creation adventures together.
+This section is great for those folk.
+You add in other authors here, and customize your title.